Skip to Content

 5. Don’t overcook the meatballs!
 One of the wonderful things about cooking the meatballs in liquid—in this case, simmering them in a smoky shakshuka sauce—is that it’s harder to overcook them.
 But still, keep an eye out for doneness.
 After 20 minutes of simmering, pull out a meatball and check for doneness by simply cutting it in half.

-baked meatballs in a tomato sauce with spices in a braiser pan
+baked meatballs in a shakshuka tomato sauce in a skillet

 Shakshuka for Dinner!